Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Ensure that you find the right kind.
-Many adapters on sale are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most locations.
+A plug adapter that supports outlet types A, B, C and O. Be careful to find the right type.
+Many adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most locations.

 Make your flight more comfortable with an airplane phone mount